NrichAI/Sounds-Like-Me/README.md

 ## What Sounds Like Me Is Not

-### Sounds Like Me Does NOT:

-- ⛔ Recommend music based on listening history
+- ⛔ A music recommendation engine based on listening history
-- ⛔ Track what you play, when you play it, or how often
-- ⛔ Analyse your existing Spotify or streaming library
+- ⛔ A behavioral tracking or surveillance system
-- ⛔ Provide psychological diagnosis or clinical assessment
+- ⛔ A clinical psychological assessment tool
-- ⛔ Claim to replace validated psychometric instruments in clinical contexts
+- ⛔ A replacement for validated psychometric instruments in clinical contexts
-- ⛔ Engage in behavioral surveillance or covert data collection

-### Sounds Like Me DOES:

-- ✅ Infer OCEAN personality traits through validated music preference methodology
-- ✅ Ground inference in Professor Adrian North's peer-reviewed research
-- ✅ Produce culturally calibrated personality profiles
-- ✅ Make personality data portable across the NRich ecosystem
-- ✅ Protect user data as a foundational architectural commitment

 <br>